Vyral/timothy-chase-recruiting/_posts/2019-06-11-what-should-you-know-before-buying-a-2nd-va-home.md

   - Home Buyer Tips
 excerpt: >-
   You can use a second VA loan to buy a second home, but there are a few things you should know before you start the process.
-Here’s my advice.
 enclosure:
 pullquote: You can only use the rental amount to offset your current mortgage.
 enclosure_type: video/mp4